 8 Summer Mocktails and Cocktails to Help You Keep Your Cool

-A few of our favorite fruity summer drink recipes are now a little more budget-friendly — new lower prices on produce mean you can stock up on ingredients for these refreshing picnic and pool-friendly options for less.
+Stock up on ingredients for our favorite fruity summer drink recipes — low prices on produce mean more refreshing picnic and pool-friendly options for less.

 Every summer soiree deserves a little sparkle.
 Pair sparkling wine (pick Italian prosecco for something slightly sweet or cava for a crisper, citrusy fizz), grape juice and lemon soda or club soda.
 Then, for a showy way to beat the heat, drop in some homemade lemon-herb ice cubes infused with the flavor of refreshing mint or floral lavender.